Home » Budapest » Danube River Cruise tickets

 These evening cruises start at 11 am and carry on till 3.30 pm.

-Recorded audio commentary gives you exciting insights and details about the twinkling Hungarian capital in more than 20 languages.
+Recorded audio commentary gives you exciting insights and details about the twinkling Hungarian capital in over 20 languages.

 Departure: Dock 7, Jane Haining rakpart, 1052 Budapest (Google Map)